inexorabletash/text-encoding/README.md

 (541kB uncompressed, 186kB gzipped); portions may be deleted if support for some encodings is not required.

-As required by the specification, encoding to legacy encodings (other than **utf-8**, **utf-16le** and **utf-16be**) is not supported.
-If you want to try it out, you can force a non-standard behavior by passing an option to TextEncoder.
-Please see the following example using the windows-1252 encoding :
+As required by the specification, only encoding to **utf-8**, **utf-16le** and **utf-16be** is supported.
+If you want to try it out, you can force a non-standard behavior by passing the `NONSTANDARD_allowLegacyEncoding` option to TextEncoder.
+For example:

 ```js
   var uint8array = TextEncoder('windows-1252', { NONSTANDARD_allowLegacyEncoding: true }).encode(text);